stat545ubc-2021/NatalieB_mini_data_analysis/README.md

 ### *README.md:*

-This file! contains descriptions of the content found in this repository.
+This file!
+Contains descriptions of the content found in this repository.

 ### *.gitignore:*